MicrosoftDocs/azure-devops-docs/docs/package/npm/upstream-sources.md

 ---
 title: Use packages from npmjs.com
-description: Use packages from npmjs.com in Visual Studio Team Services via upstream sources or scopes ms.assetid: E2DB1217-7113-4A75-A66D-3CADDB07AD37 ms.prod: vs-devops-alm ms.technology: vs-devops-package
+description: Use packages from npmjs.com in VSTS via upstream sources or scopes ms.assetid: E2DB1217-7113-4A75-A66D-3CADDB07AD37 ms.prod: vs-devops-alm ms.technology: vs-devops-package